 - Approved minors and clusters are listed under their respective departments.

 - Custom clusters are not allowed with this degree.

 All concentrations include IDS 398 (Interdisciplinary Internship) and IDS 499 (Interdisciplinary Capstone).
 These courses must show evidence of study across the concentrations, minors, and clusters included in the degree.

-All students interested in an Interdisciplinary Studies degree must meet with an advisor in the Academic Discovery Center (ADC), Manwaring 129, to discuss this degree option and to receive the instruction for the application process.
+Campus students by application only: BYU-Idaho campus students interested in an Interdisciplinary Studies degree must meet with an advisor in the Academic Discovery Center (ADC), Manwaring 129, to discuss this degree option and to receive the instruction for the application process.